 With the help of Ron Mowrey, an ex-Kodak emulsion chemist, I began experimenting with ways to make silver gelatin emulsions at home.
-As I’m an environmental chemist by profession, I immediately saw the potential to use equipment similar to what I used at my work.
+As an environmental chemist by profession, I immediately saw the potential to use equipment similar to what I used at my work.
 Devices like silver-ion selective electrodes and peristaltic pumps were a couple of things I started using.
-I also used an Arduino along with a Maxim Integrated DS18B20 one-wire temperature sensor to data log to my computer.
+I also used an Arduino and a Maxim Integrated DS18B20 one-wire temperature sensor to log data to my computer.

 I also used a Corning PC-620 stirrer/hot plate and the temperature controller to heat the emulsion during the precipitation steps.
 Denise Ross, an excellent emulsion maker, recommends using a silicone pad between the beaker and the top of the hotplate to make a more uniform solution temp.
 I prefer to use tall-form or “Berzelius” beakers for the emulsion making.
 It maximizes the stir-bar coverage on the bottom of the beaker.
-Some people use mechanical stirrers as the stir-bar can become disengaged from the stir plate magnet when preparing larger volumes of emulsion, as the viscosity and the volume of the solution will increase during precipitation.
+Some people use mechanical stirrers as the stir-bar can become disengaged from the stir plate magnet when preparing larger emulsion volumes.
+That’s because the viscosity and the volume of the solution will increase during precipitation.

-I was recently asked to post some photos that I used to have on the APUG Silver Gelatin forum from around 2007.
+I was recently asked to post a few photos that I used to have on the APUG Silver Gelatin forum from around 2007.